 You’ll only find large crowds on this beach on weekends when the locals are there.

-Browns Beach close proximity to the Bridgetown port and cruise terminal also ensure that a large number of cruise passengers can be seen soaking up the sun at this popular beach.
+Browns Beach’s close proximity to the Bridgetown port and cruise terminal also ensures that a large number of cruise passengers can be seen soaking up the sun at this popular beach.

-Crane Beach is a spectacular pink sand beach located in St. Philip on the south east coast of Barbados.
-This beach was rated by Lifestyles of the Rich and Famous as “one of the ten best beaches in the world”.
+Crane Beach is a spectacular pink sand beach located in St. Philip on the southeast coast of Barbados.
+Of all the Barbados beaches this beach was rated by Lifestyles of the Rich and Famous as “one of the ten best beaches in the world”.

 The big waves make it a great place for surfing while its wide powdery beach is perfect for picnicking.
 The East Coast of Barbados is known for its big waves and dangerous undercurrents.

 Bath Beach located in St. John on the magnificent East Coast clearly highlights the uniqueness of Barbados as an island destination offering something for everyone.
 Although Bath beach is located on the usually pounding Atlantic coast.

 It is quite safe to bathe and swim here because this beach is shielded by a large offshore reef.
 So you get to enjoy the scenic beauty of the East Coast while enjoying the tranquillity associated with the West and South Coast beaches.

 Bathsheba Beach in St. Joseph is one of the most recognized of all the Barbados beaches… located on the rugged and beautiful Atlantic Coast of Barbados.
 Popularly known as the Soup Bowl this piece of paradise is a highly-rated international surf spot.
 At Bathsheba, the big waves and pounding surf make this area perfect for surfing.

 Surfers from around the world come to the world-renowned Soup Bowl at Bathsheba to take part in an international surfing competition.
 Visit during this time of the year and… There is a lot of action on this spectacular stretch of beach.